 He seemed too deep in thought to notice the hustling and bustling outside of the study room he sat in.

-One young man prowling around nearby was giving orders to all of the other servants and attendants.
-He wore a simple beige tunic with white cuffs and white pants with a bright vermilion pullover on which a swan over a gold crown, the prince's insignia, was embroidered.
-His hair was dark brown with flecks of red here and there.
-He looked much stressed.
+One young man with ruddy copper hair prowling around nearby was giving orders to all of the other servants and attendants.
+He wore a simple brown blouse with white cuffs and a white cravat, with white pants beneath a bright vermilion pullover.
+The Prince's insignia, a swan poised over a gold crown, was embroidered on the front of it.
+He looked none too happy at that particular moment.

 "WHAT!?
 What do you mean he's fallen ill!?" he exclaimed hysterically at a boy who had just given him the news.
 "He can't just walk out after promising to do the flower arrangement, that's going to be the first thing the guests will see!"